Tick Diseases in Dogs - Symptoms and Treatment

 Tick-borne diseases in dogs

 Some ticks also carry tick paralysis, which is caused by a neurotoxin produced within a tick’s salivary glands.
-Symptoms of tick paralysis include muscle weakness, vomiting, paresis, increase in blood pressure and paralysis.
+Symptoms of tick paralysis include muscle weakness, vomiting, paresis, increase in blood pressure, and paralysis.
+It’s crucial to note that quick removal of the tick can reverse the paralysis in many cases.

 Tick diseases in dogs